 2020 has been a very challenging year, to say the least.
 We are in the midst of a global pandemic, we just went through one of the most contentious presidential elections in recent memory, and there has been tremendous economic and stock market uncertainty all year.
 While so many of these events are beyond our control, there are critical things in our lives that we can control.
 One of these things is our personal finances.
 Large-scale, global events like the pandemic can cause us to reexamine what is important to us.
-As we head into 2021, take some time to review your financial goals and retirement planning.
+As we head into 2021, take some time to review your financial planning 2020 goals and retirement planning.
 Make sure your goals are still in alignment with your core values, and if they are not, make changes accordingly.

 Be smart about the debt you carry.
 Try to pay off high interest debt as quickly as you can and only use credit cards to earn rewards, with the intent of paying the balance off every month.
 Once that priority is met, make sure you have between 6 and 9 months of living needs in emergency savings.
 If something unexpected comes up, it is much better to have liquid cash available to pay for it rather than having to resort to using a credit card or selling investments that are intended for retirement while the market might be down.

 With interest rates at historic lows, it may be a good time to refinance your mortgage.
 Reducing your interest rate by 1 or 2 percent can have a dramatic impact on your monthly budget.
 Refinancing your loan may also provide you an opportunity to switch to a more favorable 15-year fixed rate from a higher 30-year loan rate.